que-es-vue-router

 export default router;

-Here we establish the relationship between the path and the component to be rendered.
+Here we establish the relationship between URL and component to render.

-Now we need to import and use the router in the application.
-To do this, in the main file of your application (main.js or main.ts), we import the file we just created.
+Now we have to import and use the router in the application.
+To do this, in your application’s main file (main.js or main.ts), import the file we just created.

 // src/main.js